 Steel manufacturing is a hugely important industry that produces and supplies the necessary material for thousands of businesses.
 Electric arc furnaces manufacture steel from entirely scrap metal, as opposed to blast furnaces producing steel directly from ores.

 By using an electric arc, these furnaces can heat charge materials like scrap metal.
 Using a three-way electrical supply, a current passes through a charge and radiant energy is released from the arc.
 The temperature of this arc can reach up to 3000°C, therefore requiring suitably resistant insulating materials to ensure a constant regulated system.

-Mica tubes are used in electric arc furnaces in order to help them maintain a safe temperature that allows for consistent melting operations to be carried out.
-The outstanding thermal and electrical resistance that mica tubes offer make them ideal for insulating the various components exposed to extreme temperatures.
+Mica tube insulation is used in electric arc furnaces in order to help them maintain a safe temperature that allows for consistent melting operations to be carried out.
+The outstanding thermal and electrical resistance that mica tube insulation offers make it ideal for protecting the various components exposed to extreme temperatures.
 Mica tubes are used for insulating the mast arms, electrode arms and pivot tubes with the electric arc furnace.

 Mica tubes for electric components